appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/create-approval-workflow.md

 1. Create a new workflow (_Refunds_) in your workspace.
 2. Configure it as a webhook workflow.
-3. Create a query to Fetch refund (_getRefundDetails_) details.
-For example, the below query fetches pending refund requests for the given `order-id` from the `customer_refunds`table.
+3. Create a query to fetch refund (_getRefundDetails_) details.
+For example, the below query fetches pending refund requests for the given `order_id` from the `customer_refunds`table.
     ```sql
     -- The order_id is a parameter and replaced by actual value passed by the application
     select * from public. "customer_refunds" where order_id = {{this.params.order_id}} and refund_status = 'Pending';